Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Exploring the what and where of DMD-DFT equivalence

 \subsection{Charting the domain of DMD-DFT equivalence}

 We probe the effect of Companion-order[\(\mymat{Z}\)] i.e. \(n\) on DMD-DFT equivalence for the time series \(\mymat{Z}\).
-To this end, we partition the set of possible model orders into three regimes as described below: \begin{enumerate} \item Under-sampled (\(n < r\)): The model represented by \(\myvec{c}^*\) has insufficient capacity to precisely describe the system \cref{eq:LTI4meansub}. \item Just-sampled (\(n=r\)): The DMD model has the exact capacity needed to completely capture Koopman spectrum \(\sigma(\mymat{\Lambda})\). \item Over-sampled (\(n > r\)): The capacity of the DMD model is more than sufficient to represent all \(r\) Koopman eigen-values. \end{enumerate} We begin with the data-rich regime \((n >r)\) where linear consistency prevents DMD-DFT equivalence. \begin{theorem} Mean-subtracted DMD is not a temporal DFT when data is linearly consistent and over-sampled.
+We begin with the data-rich regime \((n >r)\) where linear consistency prevents DMD-DFT equivalence. \begin{theorem} Suppose \(\dictionary\) lies in the non-redundant span of \(\finitekissdim\) distinct KEFs and the initial condition \(\state_1\) is spectrally informative.

+If the matrix pair \((\mymat{X},\mymat{Y})\) is linearly consistent and the input to DMD is over-sampled, then, mean-subtracted DMD is not a temporal DFT.

-\end{theorem} \begin{proof} Refer \cref{ss:Appendix_Proof_None_If_Oversampled_and_LinCon} \end{proof} Thus, \cref{thm:ChenSuffMayNotHold} can be extended by mildly strengthening the well-posedness, retaining linear consistency and dropping all other requirements.
+\end{theorem} \begin{proof} Refer \Cref{ss:Appendix_Proof_None_If_Oversampled_and_LinCon} \end{proof} Thus, \cref{thm:ChenSuffMayNotHold} can be extended by mildly strengthening the sampling condition, retaining linear consistency and dropping all other requirements.
 The contrapositive is of practical interest: Equivalence of mean-subtracted DMD and DFT may indicate a need to acquire more data for a reliable analysis.

+Moving onto the other data regimes \((\undelayedDMDorder \leq \finitekissdim)\), we see that the training set is limited and hence must be vigilant to avoid over-fitting.
+In particular, the notion of linear consistency, while numerically verifiable, may not lead to good generalization.
+This shortcoming can be addressed if every observable in the dictionary \(\dictionary\), when acted upon by the Koopman operator \koopman, continues to remain in the span of \(\dictionary\). \begin{definition}[Koopman invariant dictionary] Suppose we extend \Cref{defn:Koopman_operator} in the obvious manner to operate on vector-valued observables i.e.,

+Then, Koopman invariance of \(\dictionary\) is defined thus: \end{definition} In other words, Koopman invariance of \(\dictionary\) means linear consistency along any trajectory.

+Subsequently, we can draw upon \cite{chen2012variants} to complete the picture on DMD-DFT equivalence. \begin{corollary} Suppose \(\dictionary\) lies in the non-redundant span of \(\finitekissdim\) KEFs with distinct eigen-values \(\KEvals\) and the initial condition \(\state_1\) is spectrally informative.

-Scrutinizing the other data regimes gives the following result: \begin{corollary} Suppose \(\myvec{\psi}\) is Koopman invariant.
-Then, the following hold in the just and under-sampled regimes: \begin{enumerate} \item When \(n=r\), mean-subtracted DMD is equivalent to temporal DFT if and only if \(1\) is not a Koopman eigenvalue.
+If \(\dictionary\) is also Koopman invariant, then, the following hold in the just and under-sampled regimes: \begin{enumerate} \item When \(n=r\), mean-subtracted DMD is equivalent to temporal DFT if and only if \(1\) is not a Koopman eigenvalue.

 \item When \(n < r\) i.e. the system is under-sampled, mean-subtracted DMD is equivalent to temporal DFT.